- Our Story|

-All faculty, both full-time and adjunct, must provide an electronic copy of their course syllabi and course schedule within two weeks of the start of classes each semester to a designated School staff member (for the 2012-13 academic year, Administrative Specialist Frances Lynch).
+All faculty, both full-time and adjunct, must provide an electronic copy of their course syllabi and course schedule within two weeks of the start of classes each semester to a Administrative Specialist Frances Lynch.

 Blackboard: VCU uses the Blackboard course management system to facilitate interaction between students and the professor.
 You can use Blackboard to post announcements, lecture notes, assignments and a syllabus.
 You also can use Blackboard for discussion forums, audio and video sessions, interactive exercises, online quizzes and surveys.
 With Blackboard, you can blast emails to all of your students, and you can post assignment and test grades (but you must post your official final grades on a different system called Banner; see “About grades and how to submit grades” below).

 As faculty members, you can log in to Blackboard and “create a course” (a Blackboard website to accompany the course you’re teaching).
 Blackboard automatically syncs with Banner, VCU’s student registration system, and “enrolls” your students in your Blackboard course.
 Blackboard and Banner “talk” to teach other about once a day.
 When you first create a course, it may take up to 24 hours for Blackboard to list your students as users.
 Also, if a student withdraws from your class, he or she will “disappear” from your Blackboard site, including from the Blackboard Gradebook.
 Because of this, it’s suggested that during the semester you occasionally download and backup the Gradebook as a spreadsheet.